AshtonSBradley/PhaseSpaceTools.jl/docs/src/phasespace.md

 ```
 Normally distributed Gaussian variates are sampled using `randn()`.

+We should emphasize that all states with $Q$ function sampling in this package are also available in the +P representation via this approach.
+To see details of sampling for a given distribution, see `src/methods.jl`.
 ## Wigner-representation
 The Wigner function generates symmetrically ordered operator averages from its moments.
 It is often used due to being well suited for identifying semi-classical approximations.
 Many of the simpler Wigner functions are well known and straightforward to sample.
 However, when the $W$ function has negative regions, or oscillates rapidly, sampling can be more challenging.
 In this package we implement previously developed methods for sampling Fock states, and also develop a new method to sample Fock states in the positive Wigner representation, a doubled-phase space representation that allows the distribution to remain positive everywhere.